top of page

 Tonya Thurlow, LCSW, CIEC

 I first began my Intuitive Eating journey about three years ago when I stumbled upon a podcast with this focus, and quickly went down the rabbit hole!
 I became a Certified Intuitive Eating Counselor, and incorporate the principles into my work with students and adults where appropriate.
-I completed my Masters degree at the University of Southern Maine and since have been trained in Trauma Focused Cognitive Behavioral Therapy (TFCBT),Dialect Behavioral Therapy (DBT), DNA-v and ACT as well as certified ADHD/Executive Function professional.
+I completed my Masters degree at the University of Southern Maine and since have been trained in Trauma Focused Cognitive Behavioral Therapy (TFCBT),Dialectical Behavioral Therapy (DBT), DNA-v and ACT as well as certified ADHD/Executive Function professional.

 My role in the therapeutic relationship is to help guide individuals to what their bodies and brains already know though may not be able to access just yet.
 I aim to provide insight that can disrupt the now-unhelpful routines and habits that may keep you stuck or pull you down.
 This is an alliance.
 You bring all that you are and all that you know about yourself while I guide how to move through some of the harder parts.
 Together, we can find the path for you to see that you are a pretty amazing human being who deserves to feel comfortable in your own skin and are worthy of compassion.